-EnBW has only been engaging more actively in foreign markets such as France, Sweden, Taiwan and the USA for a relatively short period of time.
-To supplement its main market of Germany, the company has been growing its presence both offshore and onshore in these countries for just the last two to three years.
-However, the fact that EnBW has also been maintaining a very successful partnership in Turkey since 2009 is often forgotten: In cooperation with its Turkish partner Borusan Holding, the company has already placed power plants with an output of around 725 MW into operation in Turkey via the Borusan EnBW Energy joint venture.
+EnBW has been active in a very successful partnership in Turkey since 2009.
+In cooperation with its Turkish partner Borusan Holding, the company has already placed power plants with an output of around 725 MW into operation in Turkey via the Borusan EnBW Energy joint venture.
+The expansion of renewable energies is also planned for the coming years.

 The generation portfolio held by this joint venture primarily comprises onshore wind turbines (517.9 MW), one hydropower plant (50.3 MW) and two solar parks (8.8 MW).